About Watchlist Report

 What lists can Persona search against?

-Persona can search across 1000+ sanctions, warnings, fitness & probity, and PEP lists.
+Persona can search across 100+ sanctions, warnings, and fitness & probity lists.
 Please reach out to firstname.lastname@example.org for a full, comprehensive list.

 How often are lists updated?